Home

 A graduate student once called me a “badass fairy.”
 I attempt to live up to the title.

-My first book, The Center Cannot Hold: Decolonial Possibility in the Collapse of a Tanzanian NGO, is forthcoming August 2, 2023 from Duke University Press.
+My first book, The Center Cannot Hold: Decolonial Possibility in the Collapse of a Tanzanian NGO, is the winner of the 2024 Outstanding Monograph Award from the Organizational Communication division of the National Communication Association.
 It examines how decolonial possibility emerges from the collapse of normative aid operations and subjectivities.
-Read the Introduction here.
-Pre-order with the code E23HNCHY until for a 30% discount!
+Listen to an interview about the book, download the introduction, or read a forum of reviews in Quarterly Journal of Speech.

 And more…